michael2012z/BitBible/markdown/KJV/files/Job.md

 11. Or darkness, that thou canst not see; and abundance of waters cover thee.

-12. Is not God in the height of heaven? and behold the height of the stars, how high they are!height of the stars: Heb. head of the stars
+12. Is not God in the height of heaven? and behold the height of the stars, how high they are!

-13. And thou sayest, How doth God know? can he judge through the dark cloud?How: or, What
+13. And thou sayest, How doth God know? can he judge through the dark cloud?

 14. Thick clouds are a covering to him, that he seeth not; and he walketh in the circuit of heaven.

 15. Hast thou marked the old way which wicked men have trodden?

-16. Which were cut down out of time, whose foundation was overflown with a flood:whose…: Heb. a flood was poured upon their foundation
+16. Which were cut down out of time, whose foundation was overflown with a flood:

-17. Which said unto God, Depart from us: and what can the Almighty do for them?for: or, to
+17. Which said unto God, Depart from us: and what can the Almighty do for them?

 18. Yet he filled their houses with good things: but the counsel of the wicked is far from me.

 19. The righteous see it, and are glad: and the innocent laugh them to scorn.

-20. Whereas our substance is not cut down, but the remnant of them the fire consumeth.substance: or, estatethe remnant…: or, their excellency
+20. Whereas our substance is not cut down, but the remnant of them the fire consumeth.

-21. Acquaint now thyself with him, and be at peace: thereby good shall come unto thee.him: that is, God
+21. Acquaint now thyself with him, and be at peace: thereby good shall come unto thee.

 22. Receive, I pray thee, the law from his mouth, and lay up his words in thine heart.

 23. If thou return to the Almighty, thou shalt be built up, thou shalt put away iniquity far from thy tabernacles.

-24. Then shalt thou lay up gold as dust, and the gold of Ophir as the stones of the brooks.as dust: or, on the dust
+24. Then shalt thou lay up gold as dust, and the gold of Ophir as the stones of the brooks.

-25. Yea, the Almighty shall be thy defence, and thou shalt have plenty of silver.defence: or, goldplenty…: Heb. silver of strength
+25. Yea, the Almighty shall be thy defence, and thou shalt have plenty of silver.

 26. For then shalt thou have thy delight in the Almighty, and shalt lift up thy face unto God.